 Once the work is complete the new defences will not significantly change the character or views of the beach.
 Temporary minor impacts to wildlife are expected during the construction process.
 The construction of the rock protection will result in loss of beach habitat in a relatively small area on the northern end of the beach, as shown below.

-Work is estimated to start from the middle of December 2021 for two months.
+Work is estimated to to last two months with the start date to be confirmed.
 The road at Porthloo will remain open to public traffic during construction.
 Pedestrian and vehicle access will remain to properties behind the beach, and the boatyard will remain open.
 The footpath parallel to the beach will be diverted with clear signage, and reinstated when construction is completed.

 Thank you to everyone who submitted feedback on the proposals at Porthloo.
 The responses have all been helpful and will inform our planning application.
 There were a range of questions and opinions submitted and we have summarised these, providing answers below.